 “” — Adam, Greg, Carol, and many others

-The total size of your group will be between two and twelve people.
+The total size of your group will be between two and eight people.
 Group size is strictly limited out of respect for residents, and also to ensure that everyone can easily see and hear.

 Tickets must be purchased in advance, walk-ups are not admitted.
 If your plans are solid, buy your tickets now to avoid disappointment.
 Tours do sell out, and ticket sales stop approximately two hours before the tour starts.